Last Updated on by Karl

 You can test that hypothesis by changing your social media marketing activities and measuring resulting changes in sales.

 Another simple solution would be to run social media test campaigns when there are no other marketing activities in the target market.
 If you see lift in results the you can attribute all that to your social media campaign.

-To do that yo might want to start from the other end of the sales funnel.
+To do that you might want to start from the other end of the sales funnel.
 Look at the people who have already purchased your products or services and try to determine how much social media channels influenced their decision.

 4. Segmenting existing customers

-Segmenting your customers by different marketing touch-points will give you insights to the effect that your social media marketing activities have on your business.
-For example, we get a lot of feedback from new clients that they started to consider us after reading our blog posts that led to joining our newsletter and eventually becoming a paying customer.
+Segmenting your customers by different marketing touch-points will give you insights into the effect that your social media marketing activities have on your business.
+For example, we get a lot of feedback from new clients that they started to consider us after reading our blog posts that led to joining our email list and eventually becoming a paying customer.

 5. Connect Loyalty Programs, CRM and Social Media

 To reach the master level make connecting through social media a part of the loyalty programs.
 This way you can see how people who have indicated their social media connection behave differently from other groups.

-This is how you get to social media ROI in sales.
-Similar techniques can be used to evaluate value of employee retention, saving HR cost, money saved in development, etc.
+Similar techniques can be used to evaluate the value of employee retention, saving HR cost, money saved in development, etc.

-- Social Media ROI [SLIDES]
+Social Media ROI Books:

-You will learn how to define the financial and nonfinancial business impacts you are aiming for–and achieve them.
+You will learn how to define the financial and non-financial business impacts you are aiming for–and achieve them.
 Practical solutions from structuring programs to attracting followers, defining metrics to managing crises.
 This book will help you gain more value from every dime you invest in social media.